andrew-garrett/quad_rl/README.md

 # TODO:

-- Tune cost function to imrpove MPPI results
+- Tune cost function to improve MPPI results
 - Implement PID as a baseline for MPPI controller
 - Create learned models for PyBullet physics with more complicated phenomena (drag, downwash, etc)